1943 Detroit race riot: World War II and housing shortages

 The effect of World War II in Europe and Asia was felt heavily in the U.S. even before the attack on Pearl Harbor.
 The defense industry was growing rapidly because the country was immersed in a military buildup to provide assistance to their European and Asian allies.
 On the home front, African-Americans were subjected to low-level jobs with little security or protection against the discrimination and prejudice they faced in the work place.
 A. Philip Randolph and other civil rights leaders took this opportunity to speak with President Roosevelt about expanding opportunities for African-Americans by outlawing discrimination in the defense industry.
 At first, the president was hesitant to agree because of his political alignments but changed his mind when Randolph threatened a large march on the nation's capital.

 After Roosevelt signed Executive Order 8802 which prohibited racial discrimination within the defense industry, he was then preoccupied with providing adequate housing for the new additions to the workforce.
 Housing in many cities was substandard, especially for people of color.
-Housing in Detroit was strained as both blacks and whites moved from southern states to Detroit to work in the booming manufacturing industry in the city.
+Housing in Detroit was strained as both black people and white people moved from southern states to Detroit to work in the booming manufacturing industry in the city.
 African-Americans were unable to buy houses in the suburbs during the majority of the 20th century because of racially biased practices, such as redlining and restrictive covenants.
 They had no choice but to live in substandard housing in downtown Detroit in an area more commonly known as Black Bottom.
 Properties in the city had high values for what residents were getting: single-family apartments crowded with multiple families, outstanding maintenance and, in many cases, no indoor plumbing.
 The influx of African-Americans to Detroit exacerbated racial tensions already present in the city and culminated at the introduction of the Sojourner Truth Housing Project.